 - The Revivalists: The slice shops described above, led by the ingredient- and technique-obsessed new wave of pizza-makers.

-- The Classics: We've chosen to define "classics" as continuously operating pizzerias that date back to between the 1950s and the 1970s—old-school spots that played a not-insignificant part in the rise of the New York slice joint, and that we consider the best in class of the First Golden Age of the Slice (see "A Slice of New York Pizza History").
+- The Classics: We've chosen to define "classics" as continuously operating pizzerias that date back to between the 1950s and the 1970s—old-school spots that played a not-insignificant part in the rise of the New York slice joint, and that we consider the best in class of the First Golden Age of the Slice.

 - The Neighborhood Favorites: These spots may fly below the radar in a citywide sense, but locals will be quick to send you there—or not, if they want to keep a good thing to themselves.
 They're places that serve as community gathering spots or local touchstones.